mbest/knockout/README.md

 3. `bindingContext.createChildContext` will accept an observable as a data value, which it will automatically unwrap and track for changes.
 A binding handler that uses this feature avoids having to create a new context and re-bind its descendants if the data value changes.
 4. `ko.cleanAndRemoveNode` is a more descriptive synonym for `ko.removeNode`.
 5. `ko.computed` exports two new methods: `addDisposalNodes` and `replaceDisposalNodes`.
 The former can be used instead of (or in addition to) the `disposeWhenNodeIsRemoved` option.
 The big change is that computed observables can track multiple nodes, which can be changed dynamically.
 Only when all of the tracked nodes are removed will it be disposed.
-6. Binding handler functions are called with `this` set to the handler object.
-This allows binding handlers to use general OO functionality such as inheritance.
-7. `ko.applyBindingsToNode` accepts a fourth parameter, `shouldBindDescendants`.
+6. `ko.applyBindingsToNode` accepts a fourth parameter, `shouldBindDescendants`.
-8. `ko.bindingProvider.instance.clearCache` is a new function that lets you clear the binding cache.
+7. `ko.bindingProvider.instance.clearCache` is a new function that lets you clear the binding cache.
 (See the last section for why you might want to use it.)
-9. The last parameter to `utils.setDomNodeChildrenFromArrayMapping` is a callback function that is called after nodes are added to the document.
+8. The last parameter to `utils.setDomNodeChildrenFromArrayMapping` is a callback function that is called after nodes are added to the document.
 This callback is now passed a third parameter, `subscription`, on which it can call `addDisposalNodes` with any of the given nodes that should be watched.
 If the callback doesn’t call `addDisposalNodes`, `setDomNodeChildrenFromArrayMapping` will just watch all the nodes.

 ### What compatibility issues are there with this update?